qlem/drop-api/README.md

 ```
 $ prisma token --env-file ../.env
 ```
-Then copy/paste the generated token in the HTTP HEADERS section of the playground
+Then copy/paste the generated token into the HTTP HEADERS section of the playground like this
 ```
 {
   "Authorization": "Bearer __token__"